LangProc/langproc-2017-lab/1-regexes/readme.md

 - Any sequence of lower-case or upper-case alphabetic characters is a _word_.

-- Any sequence of characters beginning with `"` starts a word, and the word ends at the next `"`.
-The word itself does not include the surrounding `"` characters.
+- Any sequence of characters beginning with `[` starts a word, and the word ends at the next `]`.
+The word itself does not include the surrounding `[` or `]` characters.
 It is illegal for such a sequence to span a new-line.

-- Any decimal number is a _number_.
-All numbers must start with a decimal digit, and may or may not contain a fractional part.
-Numbers may be negative.
+- A number can be expressed as an _decimal_ or as a _fraction_.

+- An integer is a contiguous sequence of decimal digits, preceded by an optional `-` sign, and optionally followed by a `.` sign and zero or more decimal digits  It should be interpreted as a decimal double-precision number.

+- A fraction consists of an optional leading `-` sign, a sequence of decimal digits, a `/` sign, and another sequence of decimal digits.
+It should be interpreted by converting the two digits sequences as decimal integers, then taking the ratio using double-precision.

+- If a sequence of characters could be interpreted as an integer or a fraction, then fraction should have precedence.

 All other characters should not be counted (and should not appear in the output).